zephyrproject-rtos/zephyr/samples/net/sockets/echo_async/README.rst

 =================================

 The same application source code can be built for a POSIX system, e.g.
 Linux.
-(Note: if you look at the source, you will see that code is the same except the header files are different for Zephyr vs POSIX.)
+(Note: if you look at the source, you will see that the code is the same except the header files are different for Zephyr vs POSIX.)

 To build for a host POSIX OS: